websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/configuring-structure-fields.md

 **Localizable:** Whether the field can be localized in the user's language.
 The default value is *Yes*.

-**Repeatable:** Whether the user can duplicate the field while creating the Web Content.
-For example, you can have a repeatable author field so the user can duplicate the field to enter a second author for an article.
+**Repeatable:** Whether the User can duplicate the field while creating the Web Content.
+For example, you can have a repeatable author field so the User can duplicate the field to enter a second author for an article.
 The default value is *No*.
 If set to *Yes*, users can click a `+` icon on the field to duplicate it while creating the Web Content.

 **Multiple:** Whether a Select field can have multiple selected options.
 The default value is *No*.

 **Options:** The available options for a *Select* field or *Radio* field.
-You can add and remove options as well as edit each individual option's display name (the name the user sees when creating the Web Content) and value (the value stored for the option, which can be retrieved in the Web Content Template) pair.
+You can add and remove options as well as edit each individual option's display name (the name the User sees when creating the Web Content) and value (the value stored for the option, which can be retrieved in the Web Content Template) pair.

 **Style:** Optional CSS styles for the *Separator* field.